devslives/gophersource.com/content/_index.md

 ---
 title: GopherSource
-description: An open-source adventure for gophers
+description: an open-source adventure for gophers
 ---

 GopherSource is an initiative to strengthen and diversify the Go ecosystem through